screeneroner/fc-express-placement/README.md

 # Express Placement
 Express Placement is a FreeCAD GUI addon.
 It allows quick editing of X, Y, Z coordinates of the selected object.

-One double click to edit object placement instead of four sequential clicks!<br/>
-__You may work 4 times faster__!
+I have tested this addon on a lot of my FreeCAD files with different levels of complexity.
+It works fine in all of them.
+However, I cannot foresee all cases that may break down the simple straightforward logic of this add-on.
+So, if you encounter any problems, please let me know so I can fix them.

 <br/>

+# Let's see the difference and benefits

-# Standard FreeCAD Placement (in red)
+## Standard FreeCAD Placement (in red)

 The standard FreeCAD built-in editor requires many additional mouse clicks before you actually start parameter editing, especially when using parametric expressions to position your object: